 Matching modern environments

-Checkmk support cloud assets and container monitoring.
-Thanks to the integration with Prometheus Checkmk is also ideally suited for DevOps.
+Checkmk supports cloud assets and container monitoring.
+Thanks to the integration with Prometheus, Checkmk is also ideally suited for DevOps.

 Monitoring is easier today without Nagios